NSLJ/Wings/README.md

 - [x] User can view their own profiles.
 - [x] User can view other profiles

-- [ ] User can search for other users.
 - [x] User is shown all possible buddies.
-- [ ] User can choose to be "able to be a Buddy" when not in need of a Buddy themself.
 - [x] User can send, receive, and respond to multiple Buddy Requests.
 - [x] User can verify their Buddy when meeting in person.
-- [ ] User can send Emergency Information quickly to Trusted Contacts.
-- [ ] User can confirm when they've safely arrived at their destination. (button to comfirm)
+- [x] User can confirm when they've safely arrived at their destination. (button to comfirm)
-- [ ] User can choose to be a Solo Walker, where they walk to their destination on their own but is still open to being paired with a Buddy.
-*Need Google Map features*
 - [x] User can input their intended destination on a map.
 - [x] Users are tracked while on a Buddy Trip.
+- [ ] User can search for other users.
+- [ ] User can send Emergency Information quickly to Trusted Contacts.

 **Optional Nice-to-have Stories**
+- [ ] Different modes of buddying up:
+   - [ ] User can choose to be "able to be a Buddy" when not in need of a Buddy themself.
+   - [ ] User can choose to be a Solo Walker, where they walk to their destination on their own but is still open to being paired with a Buddy.
 - [ ] User can add friends.
 - [ ] User can view friend list.
 - [ ] Buddies can rate each other after a Buddy Trip.